SophiaKleistKarlson/Bachelor-analysis/README.md

-## Bachelor analysis: The drawing memory transmission study
+## Bachelor analysis: Drawing memory study
 Code for the preprocessing and statistical analysis for my bachelor project